sidebase/nuxt-auth/docs/guide/application-side/session-access.md

 ```

 :::info
-You can also pass the `callbackUrl` option to redirect a user to a certain pages, after they've completed the action.
+You can also pass the `callbackUrl` option to redirect a user to a certain page, after he's completed the action.
 This can be useful when a user attempts to open a page (`/protected`) but has to go through external authentication (e.g., via their google account) first.
 :::

 :::warning Local / Refresh Only